Daewoo Lacetti: Iraq

 The Chevrolet Optra entered the Iraqi market in 2004 with the 1.6-liter engine; a few years later the LS term version was used as a traffic police patrol vehicle.

 Uzbekistan

 In Uzbekistan, the Lacetti has been produced by GM Uzbekistan since 2008, in a plant located in Asaka, and marketed as the Chevrolet Lacetti.
 In 2013, the partner company Uz-Daewoo Avto began producing the facelifted sedan version as the new Daewoo Gentra.
 It is marketed throughout the CIS countries.
 In 2015 the car was renamed the "Ravon Gentra".

 After UzAuto phased out the Ravon brand in 2020, the Ravon Gentra/R5 was renamed again as Chevrolet Lacetti.
 The Chevrolet Lacetti received the same facelift of the Daewoo Gentra.
+On July 26, 2024, the last Chevrolet Lacetti left the UzAuto plant.

 Russia

 It was sold as the Chevrolet Lacetti and includes 5-door hatchback, sedan and station wagon models.

 The entire line of models were produced at the Avtotor plant in Kaliningrad with full cycle of manufacturing until 2012.

 In 2014, UzDaewoo, GM's subdivision in Uzbekistan, started importing the Lacetti sedan as Daewoo Gentra.
 After license agreement between GM and Daewoo ended, UzDaewoo (now GM Uzbekistan) re-branded all of its lineup as Ravon, due to impossibility of using both Daewoo and Chevrolet names in Russia (Chevrolet withdrew from the Russian market in early 2015 due to the economic crisis).

 The Russian models are available with the following gasoline-powered four-cylinder engines: